graehu/confply/readme.md

 Confply
 ----------

-Essentially, confply translates config files into shell commands.
+Confply translates config files into shell commands.
 The config files are written in python and executed when confply loads them.
 This allows them to be dynamically populated.
 The config files can be shared between multiple command-line tools with the same functionality. e.g. c++ compilers.

 For now compilers are the focus, but confply is extendable.